syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 'Create a new PDF document.
 Dim document As New PdfDocument()

-'Create a new page .
+'Create a new page.
 Dim page As PdfPage = document.Pages.Add()

-'Create pdf font and pdf font style .
+'Create a pdf font and pdf font style.
 Dim font As New Font("Calibri", 10, FontStyle.Bold)
 Dim pdfFont As PdfFont = New PdfTrueTypeFont(font, False)